jfecher/ante-website/content/docs/faq.md

 This is what Ante provides with its `shared` types to opt-out of ownership semantics.

 Read more about this in the post [A Vision for Future Low-level Languages](/blog/vision)

----
-## Isn't reasoning about pure functions the entire point of an effect system?

-This is a question you may ask after reading the [comparison to other effect systems](/docs/language/#comparison-to-other-effect-systems) portion of Ante's documentation.
-It is a very reasonable question to ask - losing the ability to _easily_ reason that a function is completely pure through the absence of effects in its type is the main downside to Ante's system where effects are passed through parameters instead.
-I say "easily" because all is not lost.
-The compiler can define abilities such as `Send`/`Sync` for reasoning about similar concepts like thread-safety.
-In general, abilities can still be used to restrict inputs in most cases.
-For example, a memoization function may wish to accept only pure functions.
-Since the types of each effect are still on the functions themselves (or captured in their environment), it would still be possible to define a `Pure` ability which is only implemented for functions not using any effects.
-So although we lose one clean way of expressing this, there is still a decent workaround, and Ante keeps the other advantages its parameter-based effect system has mentioned in the link above.